A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 \subsection{Relationships between entropy and mutual information}

 Entropy, joint entropy, conditional entropy, and mutual information can be described in terms of each other.
 Their relationships are summarized in \textbf{Figure \ref{entropy_mi_relationship}}.
-Entropy is the average uncertainty in a single random event, mutual information is the amount of that uncertainty that is in common with another random event through some statistical relationship.
-Conditional entropy is amount of remaining uncertainty in one random event after subtracting the mutual information shared with another random event.
+Entropy is the average uncertainty in a single random event.
+Mutual information is the amount of that uncertainty in common with another random event through some statistical relationship.
+Conditional entropy is the remaining uncertainty in one random event after subtracting the mutual information shared with another.
 Joint entropy is the average uncertainty when describing both random events together.

 Mutual information can be written in three different ways in terms of the other entropies:

 An example of how $I(\xrv; \yrv)$ can be manipulated into these other forms can be found in Appendix \ref{mi_decomp_proof}.